analyticsengineering/analyticsengineering.github.io/what-is-the-difference-between-logical-modelling-and-conceptual-modelling-and-physical-modelling.md

 ## Logical Modeling

-A data model of a specific domain expressed in terms of data structures such as relational tables and columns.
+A data model of a specific domain expressed in terms of data structures such as relational tables and columns geared towards a particular usecase or purpose (e.g. building a Customer Profile).

 ```
 Logical Model example: